About the Journal

 Aimes and scope.
 The Editors of the journal invite international scholars to submit their studies in history of philosophy and research papers reporting the on-going debates in contemporary philosophy, representing various currents in philosophical inquiry, including continental, analytic and non-western traditions and comparative perspectives.
 Moreover, in the scope of our interest there are interdisciplinary papers undertaking philosophical problems in terms of other scientific disciplines.
 We also publish polemics and review papers, interviews, and book reviews.
 We are open to critical and innovative suggestions concerning teaching methods and the purposes of up-to-date philosophical education.

 Indexing.
 The Editors provide immediate open access to the content of the Journal on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 The online form is considered as the reference version of the journal.
-Argument has been highly evaluated by the Ministry of Science & Higher Education in Poland (last evaluation in 2019).
-Since 2015 the journal has been approved by the European Reference Index for the Humanities & the Social Sciences – ERIH PLUS, and since October 2021 has been covered by SCOPUS.
+Argument has been highly evaluated by the Ministry of Education & Science in Poland (in 2021 ranked on 70 points).
+Since 2015 the journal has been approved by the European Reference Index for the Humanities & the Social Sciences – ERIH PLUS, and since September 2021 has been covered by SCOPUS.
 The contents is searchable in the following indexing databases, repositories and global catalogues: CEEOL, CEJSH, DOAJ, ERIH PLUS, The Philosopher’s Index (coverage list by EBSCO), PhilPapers, etc.

 Publishing ethics.
 The Editors strive to meet the high standards defined in the Code of Conduct and Best Practice Guidelines for Journal Editors promoted by the Committee on Publication Ethics (COPE).
 No fees or charges are required for manuscript processing and/or publishing materials in the journal.
 More detailed ethical procedures are specified here.